-MUS 311 Medieval and Renaissance Music

-The March Miner

 The Music Minor

 The Music minor is a course of study designed as a second field for students wishing to explore interests and develop talents in the area of music.

 Summary of Requirements for a Minor in Music

 MUS 105 The Language of Music

 MUS 110 Music Theory

-MUS 111 Musicianship I
+MUS 111 Musicianship I1.5 credits

 Two courses chosen from:

 MUS 295 World Music

 MUS 311 Medieval and Renaissance Music

 MUS 320 Baroque and Classical Music

 MUS 325 Nineteenth- and Twentieth-Century Music

 Individual Lessons

-Ensemble: MUS 130, 135, 140, 145, or 163 (2 semesters)
+Ensemble: MUS 130, 135, 140, 145, or 163 (2 semesters)2 credits

+Total

 This course may also be used to satisfy Core requirements.

 The Music/Scottish Arts Minor

-•

-Advisor: James Bell The Music/Scottish Arts minor is a pregram of studies for students interested in
+Advisor: James Bell

-The Music/Scottish Arts minor is a program of studies for students interested in the music of Scotland, particularly bagning.
-Completion of the course will enable
+The Music/Scottish Arts minor is a program of studies for students interested in the music of Scotland, particularly bagpiping.

-THE HUME OF OCCUPANCE DATEICULARLY DANDIDING COMPLETION OF THE COMPE WILL CHADLE

-the music of Scotland, particularly bagpiping.
 Completion of the course will enable the successful student to gain the knowledge to sit for examinations from the various organizations that administer certification in Scotland.